RWM101/Tax-Firm-Data/README.md

 - Reallocate projects from London Moran once large projects are in progress to prevent hidden bottlenecks.

 ## Next Steps

-- Build a forecast dashboard.
-Assigned staff are carried over year-after-year, so it's possible to see who is already over- and under-utilized.
-The Project Manager can make changes and recommendations based on this.
+### Forecast Dashboard
+- Build a forecast dashboard to see staff assigned to upcoming work.
+- Determine who is over- and under-utilized so the PM can make recommendations to their stakeholders for the rest of the year.

+### Stalled Projects list
-- As the firm has switched to new software, it is now possible to see where projects are stalling and losing momentum.
-The next action item would be to pull all projects which have been "sitting" at a particular status longer than average.
-The PM can then follow-up with partners about their projects that make the list.
+- The firm has switched to new software, allowing for more detailed reporting.
+- It is now possible to see where projects are stalling and losing momentum.
+- Create a list to highlight which projects, by partner, have sat idle the longest so the PM can keep those projects moving.
+- Append the data to current dashboards so the PM doesn't have to hunt down this information.